Why It Works

-Mortar and pestle
+Marble mortar and wooden pestle

-If you can't find Pecorino Fiore Sardo, you can use Pecorino Romano instead, but increase the Parmigiano Reggiano to a 1 ounce, and cut the pecorino to 1/2 ounce.
+If you can't find Pecorino Fiore Sardo, you can use Pecorino Romano instead, but increase the Parmigiano-Reggiano to 1 ounce, and cut the pecorino to 1/2 ounce.
 To serve this pesto on pasta, toss the sauce with the drained noodles off the heat, adding a little reserved pasta-cooking water to help bind it all together.
 Adding pieces of cooked new potato and green beans to the pasta is a traditional Ligurian touch.